applabs-git-trainings/git-0718/readme.txt

 Hi this is my first file

-This is another line of code
+made changes HERE!!

 Updating this in the UI

+line 7 updated